Tunjur kingdom: Society and culture

-Tunjur dynasty
+Economy

-By the early 16th century the Tunjur kingdom ruled Darfur and Wadai.
+By the early-16th century the Tunjur kingdom ruled Darfur and Wadai.
 Capitals of the kingdom were in northern Darfur.
 The cities of Uri and Ain Farah are associated with the kingdom.
 Uri, the early capital, was at the meeting point of two major trade routes.
 It is certain that Egyptian merchants traded with the Tunjur people.
 Caravan routes and earlier river based routes through Nubia allowed long-distance trade.
 The kingdom exported slaves, gold, camels, rhinoceros horn, ivory, ostrich feathers, tamarind, gum arabic and natron.
 Trade was, according to Egyptian sources, under close royal control.
-Unlike in the newly-islamized and briefly dynastically related Wadai Empire, it is unclear if the Tunjur kingdom was a Muslim state.
+Unlike in the newly-Islamized and briefly dynastically related Wadai Empire, it is unclear if the Tunjur kingdom was a Muslim state.
 However, the rulers of the kingdom were Muslim.
 Slavery was common in the region, and the Tunjur also engaged in enslavement of other peoples.

 End of the dynasty

 Central-East Africa after collapse of the Tunjur Kingdom.
 Lands ruled by the Tunjur dynasty were divided between states of Wadai and Darfur.

 The Tunjur kingdom was succeeded by the Sultanate of Darfur (Keira Sultanate).
 The Fur people and their Keira dynasty superseded the Tunjur around the 1650s.
 A story about a dynastic link between Keira and Tunjur dynasties involving Ahmad al-Maqur is known.
 Tunjur rule in Wadai ended when a local dynasty of Maba people revolted, expelled and replaced them.
 The Tunjur kingdom may have ceased to exist as early as in 1611 or 1635.

 A branch of the Tunjur dynasty in Wadai was also overthrown by an alliance of the Arabs and the Maba.

-Eventually, the Tunjur people assimilated to a large decree into other peoples of the region.
+Eventually, the Tunjur people assimilated to a large degree into other peoples of the region.